concept-not-found/patcom/README.md

 # patcom

-`patcom` is pattern matching JavaScript library.
-Build pattern matchers from simpler smaller matchers.
+`patcom` is a pattern-matching JavaScript library.
+Build pattern matchers from simpler, smaller matchers.

-> Pattern matching is a declarative programming.
+> Pattern-matching uses declarative programming.
 The code matches the shape of the data.

 ```sh
 npm install --save patcom